Vyral/base-template/_posts/2021-01-18-why-is-inventory-so-low-in-washington-county.md

 ---
 layout: post
-title: Why Is Inventory so Low in Washington County?
+title: Houston, We Have a Problem in Washington County!
 date: 2021-01-18 17:49:45
 tags:
   - Market Update